Revised and updated October 26, 2019.

 7. You’ve Got Maids

-Founded in 2005 and franchising since 2010, the number of locations has expanded rapidly to the current total of 87, none of which are company-owned and all of which are located in the U.S.
+Founded by Frank and Cynthia Berger in Orlando, Florida in 2005 and franchising since 2010, the number of locations has expanded rapidly to the current total of 98 (up from the previous year’s total of 87), none of which are company-owned and all of which are located in the US.

 8. Two Maids and a Mop

 Two Maids and a Mop takes a unique approach to paying its cleaners with a performance-based model where higher customer ratings could reward cleaners with wages better than the industry average.
 The company founder also created a 100-page room-by-room guide to cleaning a home, thereby ensuring consistency in the quality of cleaning customers receive.

 Customers can choose a Design with Time Cleaning Package for limited specific cleaning based on time, a Top to Bottom Deep Cleaning Package to cover the entire home, or an Empty Home Move In/Out Cleaning Package for those who are either vacating or about to move into a house, apartment, or condo.